nateofspades/Game_Simulations/README.md

 In this project I ran two simulations to explore the following two questions:

 1. **On an average day, what is the probability that the player will be successful overall?**
-2. **On an average day, how many maximal losing streaks of various sizes should a player expect to experience?**
+2. **On an average day, how many maximal losing streaks of various sizes should a player expect?**

 ## In a typical day, what is the probability that the player will be successful overall?